camerayuhang/Group-Meeting/Group Meeting3.md

 ![](./image/YOLO%20Detetction%20ssystem.png)

-> YOLO要比之前基于密度图的计数要难很多，论文不好理解，代码更不好理解
-> Processing images with YOLO is simple and straightforward.
+> The YOLO algorithm is much more challenging to understand compared to density-based counting methods.

 <!--footer: You Only Look Once: Unified, Real-Time Object Detection-CVPR 2016-->